ShiayaDev/dterp-boat-bobbing/README.md

-# dterp-boat-bobbing
+# DTERP Boat Bobbing

-Lightweight FiveM script preventing boats from drifting when idle.
+A lightweight FiveM script that prevents boats from drifting when the engine is off.

+## Features
+✔ Low CPU usage
+✔ Boat-only detection
+✔ Driver-only checks
+✔ Optimized loop timing

+## Installation

+1. Download the latest release
+2. Place the folder in your `resources` directory
+3. Add to your `server.cfg`

+ensure dterp-boat-bobbing

+## Requirements

+None (Standalone)

+## Preview

+Prevents boats from drifting when idle.

+## License

+MIT License